-CYP05 (24/25): Reduction in school improvement funds in Setting and School Effectiveness Service
+CYP05 (24/25) : Reduction in school improvement funds in Setting and School Effectiveness Service

 The proposal is to reduce school improvement funds in the Setting and School Effectiveness Service.
-The general fund contributes to targeted school improvement activity following the withdrawal of the Department of Education (DfE) School Improvement and Brokering grant.
-The reduction will not impact on staffing or classroom provisions.
-This proposal will reduce the money available to affect strategic decisions which may improve the infrastructure and leadership of the schools that are in need of rapid improvement.
+The general fund contributes to targeted school improvement activity following the withdrawal of the DfE School Improvement and Brokering grant.
+The reduction will not impact on staffing, it will reduce the money available to support schools that need to improve rapidly.